-Within Teamwork Projects, you can specify what level of access you want on files linked from your Google Drive account.
+Within Teamwork, you can specify what level of access you want on files linked from your Google Drive account.

 When you are linking in a file from your connected Drive to one of your projects, you will be able to set the access in the file options modal.

-- Teamwork users can only view this document - This option will restrict users on your account with access to this section only View access to this file.
-They will not be able to make changes
+- Teamwork users can only view this document - restrict users on your account with access to this section only View access to this file.
+They will not be able to make changes.

-- Teamwork users can edit this document - This option will grant users on your account with access to this section to be able to make any changes they want to the file you link.
+- Teamwork users can edit this document - grant users on your account with access to this section to be able to make any changes they want to the file you link.

 - I'll manage the access rights from within Google Drive - Google Drive has its own Sharing permissions that can be applied from the shareable link section.
 When you share a file within Google Drive, you can choose what they can do with it.

 - Edit: People can make changes, accept or reject suggestions, and share the file with others.

 - Comment: People can make comments and suggestions, but can’t change or share the file with others.